 Actress Jodie Turner-Smith's short fro is stylish and simply to maintain.
 The trick here is to ensure hair remains moisturized at all times.

-This classic cut—seen here on actor Jake Gyllenhaal—all comes down to product.
+This classic cut on Zoe Kravitz all comes down to product.
 Ask your stylist to use a number seven or number eight blade to allow for a bit more length on top than a standard buzz cut.
-To style, comb it back with product or just use a bit of paste and your fingers to roughen the hair up a bit.
+To style, comb it forward with product or just use a bit of paste and your fingers to roughen the fringe up a bit.

 In terms of styling, yes, though short hair will require more trims to keep everything nice and tidy.

 Do you need to have a specific face shape for a short haircut to look flattering?

 Short haircuts work on a range of face shapes — it's all about how you style it and the angles and layers your stylist adds.

 How often do you need to visit the salon if you have a short haircut?